 Automating Relisting Without Spending Your Evenings on It

 That's exactly the problem Relisto solves.
-The Chrome extension syncs your closet, applies a slight crop to each photo so it counts as new, then relists your unsold items one by one, at a random, human pace (say, every 6 to 15 minutes) — never in a burst, never all at once.
+The Chrome extension syncs your closet, applies a slight crop to each photo so it counts as new, then relists your unsold items one by one, at a random, human pace (you set the gap between two listings, anywhere from 8 to 60 seconds) — never in a burst, never all at once.
 You choose which listings to relist and from what age, and Relisto handles the rest from your own Vinted session, without ever touching your password.